PublicI/wage-theft/README.md

 This R Markdown file contains code used to produce the analysis in [""]().

 ### Some notes about the data
-* The files relating to wage theft investigations in this repo's data folder were provided by a FOIA request to the Department of Labor that was completed on December 10, 2020.
-The files contain dinvestigations closed between October 1, 2005 and September 30, 2020.
+* The files relating to wage theft investigations in this repo's data folder were provided in response to a FOIA request to the U.S. Department of Labor completed on Dec.
+10, 2020.
+The files contain investigations closed from Oct.
+1, 2005 to Sept.
+30, 2020.
 More information about these files can be found in the data dictionary in the data folder.
+LINK OR PROVIDE THE NAME OF THE FILE.

 * The citizenship_industry.data and .xml files relating to the citizenship of particular industries' workforces come from [IPUMS USA](https://usa.ipums.org/usa/index.shtml).

-* The visas_by_type_and_year.xlsx file comes from the [Department of State](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-statistics/nonimmigrant-visa-statistics.html).
+* The visas_by_type_and_year.xlsx file comes from the [U.S. Department of State](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-statistics/nonimmigrant-visa-statistics.html).

 ### Questions?
 For questions about the contents of this repo, email [Joe Yerardi](https://publicintegrity.org/author/joe-yerardi/) at jyerardi@publicintegrity.org.